wbstack/docs/tech/infra.md

 [Nginx](https://www.nginx.com/) is used as a reverse proxy layer to perform path based routing to difference services for sites hosted on wbstack.

-Requests to platform services such as the main UI or API do not go via this layer.
+Requests to platform services such as the management UI or API do not go via this layer.

 ```mermaid
 graph LR